Gleam for Python users

 mul(1, 2)

 In Python, top level functions are exported by default.
-There is no notion of private module-level functions.
+Functions starting with _

 // this is public